wyleyr/hankel1867tr/01-Preface.md

 den Ausschlag zu Gunsten der im Texte angewandten Bezeichnung gegeben.
 </p>
 <p lang="en" id="p.VIIn1"> <sup>\*</sup> In §§4 and 5 I have only
-with displeasure used a somewhat awkward notation for the operations, and I was long undecided whether I shouldn't prevent the appearance of abstruseness which the investigations, unavoidable for what follows, might take on, by availing myself of the clearer $(a + b)$ for a thetic operation, instead of the sign $\Theta(a,b)$.
-The circumstance, however, that the usual ideas attach themselves all too easily to the former sign, eventually decided in favor of the notation used in the text.
+reluctantly used a somewhat awkward notation for the operations, and I was long undecided whether I shouldn't prevent the appearance of abstruseness which the investigations might take on---since they are unavoidable for what follows---by availing myself, instead of the sign
+$\Theta(a,b)$ for a thetic operation, of the clearer $(a + b)$.
+The circumstance, however, that the usual ideas attach themselves all too easily to the latter sign, eventually decided in favor of the notation used in the text.
 </p>
 </aside>